-Twenty years after democracy we still struggle to meaningfully engage people in the development of their neighbourhoods.
-We work towards local democracy and people-centered developed.
+Twenty years after the dawn of democracy in South Africa, we still have a long way to go to ensure that people are engaged in the development of their neighbourhoods in a truly meaningful way.
+Ranyaka works towards local democracy and people-centered development.

 The stages we follow